wommy/www-technomad-media-blog/11ty/posts/firstpost.md

 - [x] publish on netlify

-holy cow, i already published it
+holy cow, it was already published